-- Mix all the wet ingredients together and pour it into the well of flour.
+- Pour it into the well of flour.

-- Combine them with a spatula and try not to overmix.
+- Combine them but try not to overmix.

-- Place some cling wrap over the bowl and refrigerate for about 30 minutes to rest the batter.
+- Place some plastic wrap over the bowl and refrigerate for about 30 minutes to rest the batter.

-- Heat the Taiyaki pan over low-medium heat and pour about 1 tbs batter on one side of the pan.
+- Heat the taiyaki pan over low-medium heat and pour about 2 tbs batter to the bottom side of the pan.
 Pour the batter from the top edge so that the batter will dribble down to the bottom of the pan.

-- Place a roll of sweet red bean paste in the centre and pour more batter (about 1 tbs) over the sweet red bean paste.
+- Place a roll of sweet red bean paste in the centre and pour more batter (about 2 tbs) over the paste.

-- Press the pan and cook each side 3-5 minutes over low heat.
+- Press the pan and cook each side for 3-5 minutes over low heat.

 - When both sides have cooked, remove the Taiyaki carefully.

-- Repeat the above process for the remaining batter and An.
+- Repeat the above process for the remaining batter and Anko.